Social Worker with Family

 • SWK 580: Adult and Child Psychopathology (3 credits)

-• SWK 585: Assessment and Intervention with Substance Use and Abuse (3 credits)
+• SWK 585: Assessment and Intervention in Substance Use and Abuse (3 credits)

-• SWK 586: Advanced Clinical Social Work Practice in Integrated Behavioral Healthcare (3 credits)
+• SWK 586: Advanced Clinical Social Work Practice in Integrated Healthcare (3 credits)

 Admissions